Kgkkjjj/WebBrowser/README.md

 ```

 The browser opens on a home page defined in `data/home.html`.
 It now sports a
-cleaner layout with a larger search box and flexible link tiles.
-Feel free to
+cleaner layout with a larger search box and flexible link tiles linking to
-customize this file to suit your preferences.
-When installed via the net
+`downloads.html` and `news.html`.
+When installed via the net installer, the
-installer, this home page is copied to `/usr/local/share/openb` so the browser
+entire `data` folder is copied to `/usr/local/share/openb` so these pages work
-can find it from anywhere.
-Use the address bar to enter a URL or a search query.
+even when you run the browser outside the source tree.
+Use the address bar to
-The toolbar offers back, forward, reload, stop, home and info buttons.
-Click the
+enter a URL or a search query.
+The toolbar offers back, forward, reload, stop,
+home and info buttons.
+The **Info** button now opens a full about dialog with
-**Info** button to see details about the browser.
-A status bar at the bottom
+details and a link to the project website.
+A status bar at the bottom displays
-displays page load progress and link targets.
+page load progress and link targets.

 OpenB stores persistent data in `~/.local/share/openb` and caches pages under
 `~/.cache/openb` for faster loading.